Congreve rocket: William Congreve

 Congreve enjoyed the friendship of the Prince Regent, who supported his rocket projects and in whose household he served as an equerry from 1811.
 The Prince Regent was also the Elector of Hanover, and he was awarded the honorary rank of lieutenant colonel in the Hanoverian army's artillery in 1811.
 In 1813, Congreve declined the offer to command the Rocket Corps with rank in the Regiment of Artillery.

 Congreve registered two patents and published three books on rocketry.

 Design

 The initial rocket cases were constructed of cardboard, but by 1806 they were made from sheet iron.
 The propulsion was of the same ingredients as gunpowder, the mixture of which varied with the different sizes of rocket.
 The warheads had side-mounted brackets which were used to attach wooden sticks of differing lengths, according to the sizes of rocket.

+The propulsion mechanism relied on controlled deflagration of black powder within the iron case, with high-pressure gases expelled through a constricted nozzle producing reactive thrust.
+Exhaust velocities were estimated at 200-300 metres per second, though actual muzzle velocities proved lower due to inefficiencies in the solid propellant grain and nozzle design.
+Inconsistent burn rates, arising from variations in powder composition and packing density, resulted in unpredictable acceleration profiles and contributed significantly to range variability.

+The wooden stabilising stick, typically 15-20 feet in length, interacted with airflow to generate corrective aerodynamic torques that partially countered inherent instabilities such as corkscrewing, though this passive system could not eliminate erratic trajectories entirely.
+In an attempt to eliminate the cumbersome stick, Congreve patented a tail-mounted revolving fin design around 1823 intended to provide spin stabilisation, but trials demonstrated insufficient effectiveness and stick-guided variants remained predominant.

 Rocket sizes were designated by the calibre of the tube, using the then-standard British method of using weight in pounds as a measure of cannon bore.
 Larger diameter rockets also had correspondingly longer tubes.

 By 1813, the rockets were made available in three classes: